Semantically Adversarial Learnable Filters: Validation

 Figure~\ref{fig:semDamage} compares the {\em semantic damage} for three values of the similarity threshold.
 FilterFool, least-likely and private attacks inflict greater semantic damage on classifiers than other {untargeted} attacks as {their} adversarial labels are semantically different from the original labels.

-Figure~\ref{fig:TopKSR} shows the Top$K$ categorical success rate of the attacks.
-Attacks mostly shift the original label from the first probable to other higher ranks.
-The Top$K$ categorical success rate of FilterFool only drops to 73\%, 80\% and 93\% for ResNet50, ResNet18 and AlexNet, respectively, when the $K$ ranges from 1 to 100 as a consequence of our semantic adversarial loss function.
-Furthermore, Figure~\ref{fig:TopKSemSR} compares the Top$K$ semantic success rate of adversarial attacks.
-FilterFool performs on a group of labels as opposed to one label.
+Figure~\ref{fig:TopKSR} shows the Top$K$ categorical success rate of the attacks. {The categorical success rate of untargeted attacks substantially decreases as $K$ increases, since untargeted attacks mostly shift the original label from the most probable one to another one with high probability.
+This results in, for instance, the decreased success rate of DeepFool from 98\% with $K=1$ to 35\% with $K=5$.
+The least-likely targeted attack and FilterFool maintain high success rate even for $K=100$ as a consequence of targeting semantically different classes and the proposed semantic adversarial loss function, respectively.
+For example, the Top$K$ categorical success rate of FilterFool only drops to 73\%, 80\% and 93\% for ResNet50, ResNet18 and AlexNet, respectively, when the $K$ changes from 1 to 100. } {Furthermore, Figure~\ref{fig:TopKSemSR} compares the Top$K$ semantic success rate of FilterFool and targeted attacks.
+The Top$K$ semantic success rate of FilterFool and the least-likely attacks decreases as $K$ increases.
+However, this drop is higher in least-likely targeted attacks than FilterFool, as FilterFool performs on a group of labels as opposed to one label considered in targeted attacks.
+For example, Top$1$, Top$5$ and Top$10$ semantic success rates of LL-BIM is 95\%, 75\% and 58\%, while 100\%, 97\% and 95\% for FilterFool with detail enhancement ($\alpha=1$).}

 Table~\ref{tab:Acc} shows the Top1 and Top5 accuracy of ResNet50, ResNet18, AlexNet on the original and adversarial images.
 Most of the attacks achieve low Top1 accuracy, but those of untargeted attacks with the categorical adversarial loss show high Top5 accuracy. {The targeted attacks with the least-likey label, LL-FGSM and LL-BIM, can avoid this performance decrease as the least-likely class selected for the perturbations can be semantically different from the original label.
 FilterFool, even with the untargeted attack, can still mislead Top5 classes.}